-Malaysia encourages direct foreign investment, particularly in export-oriented manufacturing and high-tech industries, but retains considerable discretionary authority over individual investments.
-Especially in the case of investments aimed at the domestic market, it has used this authority to restrict foreign equity (normally to 30 percent) and to require foreign firms to enter into joint ventures with local partners.
+Malaysia encourages foreign direct investment, particularly in export-oriented manufacturing and high-technology industries, but retains considerable discretionary authority over individual investments.
+Especially in the case of investments focused toward the domestic market, it has used this authority to restrict foreign equity (normally to 30 percent) and to require foreign firms to enter into joint ventures with local partners.
 To alleviate the effects of the regional economic crisis, in 1998 Malaysia temporarily relaxed foreign-ownership and export requirements in the manufacturing sector for those companies that do not directly compete with local producers.
-In June 2003, the government extended indefinitely the policy permitting 100 percent foreign ownership in new investment and expansion of existing investments in manufacturing concerns.
+In June 2003, the government extended indefinitely the policy, permitting 100 percent foreign ownership in new investment and the expansion of existing investments in manufacturing concerns, and in September 2004 the government announced that venture capital firms could be 100 percent foreign-owned.
 Malaysia continues to suffer shortages of skilled and technical employees, particularly in the electronics sector.
 Most foreign firms face restrictions in the number of expatriate workers they are allowed to employ.
 In June 2003, the government released new guidelines liberalizing the policy on employment of expatriates in the manufacturing sector.
-Manufacturing companies with foreign paid-up capital of at least \$ 2 million receive automatic approval for up to 10 expatriate posts.
+Manufacturing companies with foreign paid-up capital of at least \$2 million receive automatic approval for up to 10 expatriate posts.